greenelab/deep-review/sections/06_discussion.md

 and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
-As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies that can be run on diverse test cases.
+As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
 This realistic, continual evaluation will play a critical role in assessing which techniques are most promising for chemical screening and drug discovery.
 Like formal, organized challenges such as the ENCODE-DREAM *in vivo*